 Welcome to Kite's happy little home adventures

 This is the first in a series of weekly blogs where we will share ideas, activities and resources for little adventures in and around your home, suitable for toddlers through to older children.
-If you join in with us on our social channels we’ll also be offering some great prizes along the way, so keep your eyes peeled!

 Our top tips to help you get ready for the new normal

 Take a deep breath… (and have a cuppa!)

 To get an idea of what to expect we've hunted out some great resources already available online.